What's disappointing is the villain is just a racist nutter who wants the blow up the world. The truly great villain is the one that talks sense.

 League Batman: [emerges from the shadows, dropping his batarang] You win.

-- Amon from The Legend Of Korra is The Leader of The Equalists, who are tired of benders oppressing nonbenders.
-He seems full of it until you realize that benders do oppress nonbenders.
-The Triads that trouble the shops are made up entirely of benders, the ruling council of Republic City is comprised entirely of benders (the four member air nomads have more representation on it than a city of muggles), and a lot of the good jobs are available only to benders.
+- Amon from The Legend of Korra is The Leader of The Equalists, who are tired of benders oppressing nonbenders, and he cites a few facts to back up his claim.
+The Triads that trouble the shops are made up entirely of benders, the ruling council of Republic City is comprised entirely of benders (the four member air nomads have more representation on it than a city of muggles), the police force's elite squads are all benders, and a lot of the good jobs are available only to benders.
+If you overlook the fact that the benders in the city aside from one family have no more representation than the non-benders, most of the jobs available to benders only amount to living infrastructurenote , inbuilt offensive capabilities are useful in any field that boils down to applied violence, and bending does not breed true... he sounds like he has a point.